The-Academic-Observatory/oaebu-workflows/docs/workflows/onix_workflow_step_2.md

 # ONIX workflow Step 2 - Linking Metircs

-Step 2 of the ONIX workflow is all about linking and aggregrating the metrics, which have arrived through various telescopes, to the book records in the publishers ONIX feed.
+Step 2 of the ONIX workflow takes the metrics fetched through various telescopes, then aggregates and joins them to the book records in the publisher's ONIX feed.

 ``` eval_rst
 .. image:: ../static/onix_workflow_2.png